Analysis of Algorithms, Computational Complexity, Communication Complexity,

-Jian Li is Assistant Professor at Institute for Interdisciplinary Information Sciences, Tsinghua University.
+Jian Li is Tenured Associate Professor at Institute for Interdisciplinary Information Sciences, Tsinghua University.
 He got his BSc degree from Sun Yat-sen (Zhongshan) University, China, MSc degree in computer science from Fudan University, China and PhD degre

 Dr. Sun is an associated professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University.
 His main research focuses on quantum computation based on superconducting circuits.
 He received his Ph.D. in physics in 2008 at University of Maryland, College Park, USA.
 He then did his post-doctoral research at Yale University on superconducting quantum computation.
 In 2014, he was elected into China’s “1000 Youth Talent Plan” and “221 Basic Research Plan for Young Faculties at Tsinghua University”.

 Stochastic Modeling and Analysis, Network Optimization, Machine Learning, Energy Management and Sharing Economy

 Distributed systems, Cloud computing, System monitoring and debugging, Big data, Data center networking